 After posting some photos and videos I got a letter from one of the family members regarding some of the history here.
 It turns out that some of the relatives make a trip out here when possible to help keep the site maintained.
 I am sure the forestry service helps out as well.
 The cemetery is nestled in the woods along the banks of the Ocklawaha River.
 It is a very peaceful and scenic resting place, and a reminder of some of the fascinating history here.
 I imagine the area hasn’t changed all that much since the time of his death, you can still visit the nearby landing which today is part of a hiking trail.
 I hope the site remains undisturbed so that many more generations in the future can learn about the history here as well and that he will always be remembered in time.

 This is some information that was sent to me from one of the relatives:

 “My father placed the barrier around the grave to keep the dirt bikes off of it.
 My family has visited for many years and I have many fond memories of the project my dad undertook in building and installing the barrier.
 The story I was told is that Thomas was wounded in the war and never fully recovered.
 His wife was an Indian from some non local tribe and she was killed by local indians for being from the wrong tribe.
 Not sure how true the story is as I have found no way to confirm but that is what my family always said.
-I don’t have a picture of Thomas Cassidy but I do have a picture of Thomas Tillman Fillyaw (my great-grandfather) who buried him there.
 Thomas Tillman’s wife was the daughter of another confederate soldier who was killed in the war and I have the actual letters he sent home to his wife including his death notice.
 They are heart breaking and a testament to the stupidity of war and the tragic loses inflicted on regular people.
 Thank you for reminding me of a bit of my history.”